 Included Meals: Breakfast, Lunch, Dinner

-Day 3: Snorkelling and Marine Biology at The Outer Great Barrier Reef
+Day 3: Snorkelling at The Outer Great Barrier Reef

 Day Trip to the Reef: No trip to Cairns is complete without a visit to the outer Great Barrier Reef—easily one of the world’s top natural wonders.
 Early this morning you travel to the outer Great Barrier Reef, your captain choosing between fourteen permanent moorings (including Norman and Saxon reefs) that allows snorkelers fantastic access to this underwater universe.
 Your boat has been awarded an Advanced Ecotourism certification from Ecotourism Australia.